Tiger101010/SWE262P-JSON-java/README.md

 ### `keyTransformer`
 **6-line logic for this milestone**

+In the implementation, the **keyTransformer** logic allows key change during parse.
+Therefore, one traversal is enough, which provides a better performance.
+In addition, the code utilize the existing variable to save the changed name, which saves space cost.

 Apply `keyTransformer` method to `tagName` to change the key.
 ```java
             // key transform